grantgasser/multiple_regression/README.md

 #### A dataset from the textbook Applied Linear Statistical Models by Kutner, Nachtsheim, Neter, & Li
-This [dataset](http://users.stat.ufl.edu/~rrandles/sta4210/Rclassnotes/data/textdatasets/KutnerData/Chapter%20%206%20Data%20Sets/CH06PR05.txt) is based on the following: In a small-scale experimental study of the relation between degree of brand liking (Y) and moisture content (X1) and sweetness (X2) of the product, the following results were obtained from the experiment based on a completely randomized design (data are coded):
+This [dataset](http://users.stat.ufl.edu/~rrandles/sta4210/Rclassnotes/data/textdatasets/KutnerData/Chapter%20%206%20Data%20Sets/CH06PR05.txt) is based on the following: In a small-scale experimental study of the relation between degree of brand liking (Y) and moisture content (X1) and sweetness (X2) of the product, the following results were obtained from the experiment based on a completely randomized design (data are coded).

 ##### Note: